 To confirm the diagnosis

-Your doctor will examine your testicles (testes) and refer you to a specialist if he or she suspects that the lump is a tumour.
-A specialist will examine you again and may advise an ultrasound scan.
+Your doctor will examine your testicles (testes) and refer you to a specialist if they suspect that the lump is a tumour.
+A specialist will examine you again and may advise that you should have an ultrasound scan.
 This is a simple painless test which uses sound waves to scan the testicles.
 This test can tell if the lump is a solid mass (likely to be a tumour), or a non-cancerous (benign) cyst (a fluid-filled lump which is common in the testicles).

 On the basis of the examination, and the above tests, a specialist can be confident whether you have cancer or some other cause for the swelling.
 If cancer is diagnosed then the usual advice is to have an operation to remove the affected testicle.
 The testicle which is removed is examined under the microscope to confirm cancer.